-The exhibition held at the Royal College of Physicians is small and limited but to its credit does offer a great insight into the attitude of the country's leading medical profession to the English Civil War.
+The exhibition held at the Royal College of Physicians is small and limited, but to its credit does offer a great insight into the attitude of the country's leading medical professionals to the English Civil War.

-While Harvey took no time in declaring his allegiance to the crown, it could be said that other RCP members took a longer term attitude to navigate "their way through the conflict, pragmatically switching sides” some it would seem at the drop of a scalpel.
+During the civil war, Harvey took no time in declaring his allegiance to the crown.
+Many members switched sides during the war which enabled them to navigate "their way through the conflict, pragmatically switching sides".

-The exhibition has a well put together selection of audio readings concentrating on different parts of the civil war.
-One such reading comes from “a true copy of the high court of justice for the tryal of Charles published London `1684
+The exhibition has a selection of audio readings concentrating on different parts of the civil war.
+One such reading is "a true copy of the high court of justice for the tryal of Charles published London `1684

-The exhibition notes describe the picture left as an "allegorical frontispiece is unambiguous in overall tone.
+One picture used in the exhibition is described as an "allegorical frontispiece is unambiguous in overall tone.
 Devil-like figures have commandeered a carriage, taking the crown and 'three nations' hostage, leaving liberty in the balance.
 Sheep and doves are attacked behind it, and the beheaded King Charles is crushed beneath its wheels.
 An accompanying explanatory verse was still deemed necessary, making reference to 'wounded justice' and a 'murder'd monarch'.

-Perhaps one of the major weaknesses of the exhibition is its failure to go into any detail as regards the significant dissension towards the monarchy after all it puts this quote as a subheading of the exhibition '...when dissolution and idleness had put an end to good manners), some seditious 'tribunes' of the people and ill-conditioned scoundrels ... had defiled all things ... the Phoenix ... rose at last ...' but fails to explain its meaning.
+One of the significant weaknesses of the exhibition is its failure to go into any detail as regards the significant dissension of many members towards the monarchy.
+We get a small glimpse of this dissension in a quote used in the exhibition '...when dissolution and idleness had put an end to good manners), some seditious 'tribunes' of the people and ill-conditioned scoundrels ... had defiled all things ... the Phoenix ... rose at last ...' but fails to explain its meaning.

-The exhibition is a rare glimpse into the treasure trove of material held by the RCP which in many cases have rarely been seen in public.
-So anyone finding themselves in London for a bit of Christmas shopping could do worse than going along to see it.
+The exhibition is a rare glimpse into the treasure trove of material held by the RCP.
+A lot of this material has rarely been seen in public.